 It’s very important for all consumers to check their credit scores periodically.
-This is especially true if you are getting started in the points game.
+This is especially true if you are getting started in the world of points and miles.
 Luckily access to your free credit score has never been easier.
 Let me tell you exactly what you need to know.

 First off do you know your credit score?
 The National Foundation for Credit Counseling’s 2014 Financial Literacy Survey revealed that 65% of Americans had not reviewed their credit report in the past 12 months.
 By law you are entitled to a free annual copy of your credit report from all three credit bureaus’ (Experian, Equifax, and Transunion).
 The US Government recommends using AnnualCreditReport.com, which works well for detailing your credit history, but it doesn’t provide a credit score.
 Don’t worry we will cover this topic below.

 Credit Report: Typically no numerical score is provided but it does give detailed information on your credit balances, bill payment history, credit inquiries, as well as listings of bankruptcies, foreclosures, or tax liens.

 Credit Score: Numerical reflection of the information in a person’s credit report.
 This is used by banks to evaluate risk and plays a primary factor in determining whether or not a person will be extended credit.
 The FICO score is the industry standard score used by almost all financial institutions.

 Hard vs. Soft Credit Pull

 When you apply for a credit card, mortgage, or auto loan the lender will do a “hard” pull, which results in an inquiry listed on your credit report.
 When you use credit monitoring services such as Credit Karma it results in a “soft” pull, which has no impact on your credit score and is not listed as an inquiry on your credit report.